foliea/grounds-exec-deprecated/README.md

 This project is written in `Ruby` and `Go`.

-To hack on this project, you need first to install `docker`.

-Checkout the official `docker` [documentation](https://docs.docker.com/installation/) to install it on your platform.

 This project is made with three major parts:

 - A web application.